-To predictably acquire and retain SaaS customers these days, you need to build some level of authority or attempt becoming a category pioneer.
+To predictably acquire and retain SaaS customers these days, you need to build some level of authority or become a category pioneer.

 Unfortunately, achieving topical authority or becoming a category pioneer isn’t just about writing lots of long-form content.